alan-turing-institute/scivision/docs/model_repository_template.md

 This guide explains how to set up a GitHub repository for your CV model(s) compatible with scivision.

-To be included in the repository are the following:

--  `scivision-model.yml` configuration file
-- `setup.py` to enable the model to be installed via pip
-- the model code, or a script that imports the model from elsewhere

 This is also a pre-requisite for adding the model to the scivision "catalog", enabling other users of scivision to use it.
 To learn how to do this, consult the [contributor page](../contributing.md#gift-extending-the-scivision-catalog) after setting up your model as per this guide.

 ## 📚 Contents